 Radio Producer and Host, This American Life

 Glass began his career as an intern at National Public Radio's network headquarters in Washington, DC in 1978, when he was 19 years old.
 Over the years, he worked on nearly every NPR network news program and held virtually every production job in NPR's Washington headquarters.
-He has been a tape cutter, newscast writer, desk assistant, editor, and producer.
+He has been a tape cutter, newscast writer, desk assistant, editor, reporter and producer.
 He has filled in as host of Talk of the Nation and Weekend All Things Considered.

-Under Glass's editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence, including several Peabody and DuPont-Columbia awards.
+Under Glass's editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence, including five Peabody awards.
 The American Journalism Review declared that the show is "at the vanguard of a journalistic revolution."
 A television adaptation of This American Life ran on the Showtime network for two seasons in 2007 and 2008, winning three Emmy awards including Outstanding Nonfiction Series.

-"“What’s amazing is how new [This American Life] sounds.
-It has this beat all to itself...These stories float right into your brain and lodge there.”"— The Nation
+"What’s amazing is how new [This American Life] sounds.
+It has this beat all to itself...These stories float right into your brain and lodge there."— The Nation

-"“We’re blessed from time to time, with a spontaneous generation of humor and insight....[Ira Glass] finds—uncovers—drama and humor in the most pedestrian of places.”"— David Mamet
+"We’re blessed from time to time, with a spontaneous generation of humor and insight....[Ira Glass] finds—uncovers—drama and humor in the most pedestrian of places."— David Mamet

-"“Mr. Glass is a journalist but also a storyteller who filters his interviews and impressions through a distinctive literary imagination, an eccentric intelligence, and a sympathetic heart."— The New York Times
+"Mr. Glass is a journalist but also a storyteller who filters his interviews and impressions through a distinctive literary imagination, an eccentric intelligence, and a sympathetic heart."— The New York Times